 - Comes with a rapid optimum charger that recharges the battery in 15 minutes

-- The charger has a built in fan that keeps the battery cool throughout the whole charging process thus optimizing it’s service life
+- The charger has a built-in fan that keeps the battery cool throughout the whole charging process, thus optimizing the service life.

-- Compatible with 18 volt XLT batteries that doubles the run time to 20 minutes
+- Compatible with 18-volt XLT batteries that double the run time to 20 minutes

-- Has a 3 year warranty on the tool plus 1 year on battery and charger
+- Has a three-year warranty on the tool plus one year on battery and charger

 Attachments and accessories